jaimeiniesta/metainspector/README.md

 page.links.external # Returns all external HTTP links found
 ```

+* The images API has been changed, now instead of `page.image` we have `page.images.best`, and instead of `page.favicon` we have `page.images.favicon`.

 * Now `page.image` will return the first image in `page.images` if no OG or Twitter image found, instead of returning `nil`.

 ## Changes in 3.0